The Muppets' Wizard of Oz: Critical reception

 7.75 million viewers watched The Muppets' Wizard of Oz on its television premiere night in the United States; it ranked as the forty-second most-watched television program of the week.
 Michael Schneider of Variety wrote that it "performed solidly ... particularly with adults 18–34, teens and kids."
 The film received negative reviews from critics.
-At Rotten Tomatoes, the movie currently holds a 38% rating, based on 8 reviews.
+At Rotten Tomatoes, the movie currently holds an approval rating of 30% based on 10 reviews, with an average rating of 4.3/10.

 For the film's positive response, Kevin Carr stated that "When you dig down and actually find (and watch) the new Muppet material, some of the magic is still there."
 MaryAnn Johanson of Flick Filosopher said that, "It's not on a par with the Muppet movie madness of old, but it's darn close."
 According to the Bums Corner's review the film was a "treat for all ages, and that it was a colorful, musical, humorous romp."
 Keith Allen of Movie Rapture gave the film 2.5 stars out of 3, explaining that the film's humor was surprisingly clever, and that the film would frequently make you laugh.
 Mutant Reviewers commented that although the Muppet deal with Walt Disney was "disappointing", the film managed to be funny and witty.